 Dale E. Johnson

-Dr. Johnson is a member of the Chemical Safety for Sustainability Subcommittee of the US EPA Board of Scientific Counselors.
+Dr. Johnson has also been active in environmental work and is a member of the Chemical Safety for Sustainability and Health and Environmental Risk Assessment Subcommittee of the US EPA Board of Scientific Counselors.
 Previously, he was a member of the initial Green Ribbon Science Panel for California EPA Department of Toxic Substances Control.

 Most Recent Publications